wombleton/gitlaw-nz/acts/L/Local Government (Auckland Transitional Provisions) Act 2010.md

 Reprint
-as at 4 September 2013
+as at 1 November 2013

 ![Coat of Arms of New Zealand](/images/leg-crest.jpg)